Chorro/prozzie/cli/README.md

 zz_connector_setup
 : Offers an interactive view where user can specify the variables values.

+zz_connector_enable
+: Enable the connector.

+zz_connector_disable
+: Disable connector.
+Prozzie should try to retain all connector config to make the enable operation easy, and don't need to introduce all the parameters again.

 ### Compose based
 To be able to enable/disable docker based components, the compose is formed by many `.yaml` files, and they are concatenated in prozzie config command: The